01

 Where does TrainedBy help most?

-In keeping the payment path clean through /features/payments and the 0% platform-fee framing at /glossary/0-platform-fee.
+In keeping the payment path clean through the payments surface and the 0% platform-fee framing.

 Related